mwenge/psychedelia.js/README.md

 180 PRINT"DATA ERROR TRY AGAIN!"
 ```

-That just performs the mundane task of reading in all of the numbers in the
+This just performs the mundane task of reading in all of the numbers in the
 rest of the listing and, once done, executing those numbers as a machine code
 program.
 Rather what we're interested in is the assembly instructions that
 underlie that long list of numbers.
+For example:

 To give you an idea of how we get from raw numbers to an assembly program in practice I'll show you how
 a little routine I call `PaintPixel` appears in the listing.
 Here it is: